S-Elephant/UnityLibrary/README.md

 - MacOS: /Applications/Unity/Unity.app/Contents/Managed/

-# Version history
+# Version History

 There isn't any.
-I don't keep a version history for this project.
+I currently don't keep a version history for this project.